 Shutter Design - Tier on Tier

 Typically, this design will cover the entire window but with the panels divided between the top and bottom sections.
 This means you can open the top panels and leave the bottom panels closed.
-It's a good solution if you want to retain privacy but get the maximum amount of light into the room.
+Tier on tier shutters are a good solution if you want to retain privacy but get the maximum amount of light into the room.

 Shutter Design - Cafe Style

 This design of plantation shutters refers to panels which are measured and installed to just cover the bottom section of the window.
-Can work well if you are looking to incorporate another window treatment like blinds or curtains on the top.
+Cafe style shutters can work well if you are looking to incorporate another window treatment like blinds or curtains on the top.

 Shutter Terminology - Plantation Shutters